 The J/70 speedster is the new "baby J" that is generating tremendous enthusiasm for a next-generation ramp- launchable keelboat.
 J/70 introduces a new dimension of fun, fast sailing in a stable, easy to own boat that all of your friends and family can enjoy.
 J/70's 22-foot long waterline with high aspect, all carbon mast and boom provides spirited performance and stability that feels like a much larger boat upwind.
 Off-the-wind, J/70 will simply light-up the crew with a smile!
 Set the masthead asymmetrical spinnaker and plane away in moderate breezes.

 J/70 is already taking the world by storm-- it's the fastest keelboat class to receive ISAF International Class status in history!
 19 fleets have developed in the USA alone, and Europe has fleets forming in a half-dozen countries.
 Learn more about the J/70 concept here.
-Find out why J/70 has been generating enormous buzz in 2014-- J/70 are again setting records for class participation at Key West Race Week (60 teams), St Petersburg NOOD Regatta (28 boats), Charleston Race Week (87 teams registered), and North Americans (93 teams).
-In 2013, J/70s also set records for Annapolis NOOD Regatta (49 teams) and North Americans (90 teams entered in 28 hours)!
-In 2014, the first J/70 Worlds will be hosted by New York YC and SailNewport and the first J/70 Europeans will be hosted by Fraglia Vela Riva on Lago di Garda, Italy in September 2014!
+Find out why J/70 has been generating enormous buzz in 2014-- J/70s are again setting records for class participation at Key West Race Week (60 teams), Charleston Race Week (87 teams), North Americans (93 teams), World Championships (89 boats) and Europeans (41 boats)!

 J/111 One-Design/ Offshore Speedster